-'Mayflower 400: Legend And Legacy' is The Box's flagship event and will be the largest-ever commemorative Mayflower exhibition.
+'Mayflower 400: Legend And Legacy' is The Box's flagship event and is the largest-ever commemorative Mayflower exhibition.

-Co-curated with the Wampanoag Advisory Committee to Plymouth 400 in the USA, it will feature 300 items on loan from 100 museums, libraries and archives from around the world, including Native American items from The National Museum of the American Indian and the Harvard Peabody collection.
+Co-curated with the Wampanoag Advisory Committee to Plymouth 400 in the USA, it features 300 items on loan from 100 museums, libraries and archives from around the world, including Native American items from The National Museum of the American Indian and the Harvard Peabody collection.

-The centrepiece of the exhibition will be a 60 per cent replica of the vessel which sailed from Plymouth Boston, Massachusetts, in 1620 - together with the lifelines of the 102 passengers on board.
+The centrepiece of the exhibition is a 60 per cent replica of the vessel which sailed from Plymouth Boston, Massachusetts, in 1620 - together with the lifelines of the 102 passengers on board.

-Pictures and stories of around 1,200 living Mayflower descendants will also be displayed on a wall of the gallery.
+Pictures and stories of around 1,200 living Mayflower descendants are also displayed on a wall of the gallery.

-Visitors can learn more about the Wampanoag, and the display will even feature a newly-commissioned piece of pottery - a Wampanoag cooking pot - created by Ramona Peters (see below).
+Visitors can learn more about the Wampanoag, and the display even features a newly-commissioned piece of pottery - a Wampanoag cooking pot - created by Ramona Peters (see below).